-We believe you should have full control and maximum flexibility when configuring your spectrometer.
-That’s why we offer so many build-to-print options for range, resolution, detector cooling, and sample coupling – backing each with our advice and experience.
+We believe you should have full control and maximum flexibility when configuring your NIR spectrometer.
+That’s why we offer so many build-to-print options for range, resolution, and sample coupling – backing each with our advice and experience.
 Learn more about each below, or contact us to discuss the best options for your application.

 SLIT WIDTH: Defining Resolution

-SAMPLE COUPLING: Fiber, free-space, or integrated laser?
+SAMPLE COUPLING: Fiber or free-space?

 Free-space coupling to spectrometer

 This 0.36 NA input offers superior signal & freedom in the design of your own sampling optics, from spot size to working distance.
 Ideal for research & OEMs.